-The simplest answer is that I specialize in both.
+I specialize in both.
 My career started with scoring for film and television, after which point I spent five years as audio director for a game company where I designed and implemented a reactive game music system from scratch.
 I consider myself to be a dual citizen of two different disciplines, sharing similarities but with distinct cultures, technologies, and practices.
 In the end, everything is about musical storytelling, be those stories slated in stone or co-authored by a player.

 Do you work with live musicians, or do you produce your music with a computer?

 Either or both, depending on the artistic needs of a project and its budgetary realities.
 Some projects need a live orchestra and chorus, and others need more than digital instruments.
 I am generally a proponent of using some live players when possible, for the vitality and organic quality they bring to a score.
 Sometimes a project would benefit from live musicians, but may not have the budget for a full orchestra or ensemble; in those cases I’ll outline several production options, some of which can incorporate musicians.
 A little human musicianship goes a long way!

 In order for me to give you a meaningful number I need to ask a few basic questions about your project.
 (A big one is how much music you plan to have overall.)
 Please drop me a line, even if you’re just budgeting out options.

 What do you know about dynamic/interactive scoring for games?